fossabot/BahmanM.Flow/README.md

 # Flow in Action: A Real-World Scenario

-Let's walk through a realistic example of building and using a `Flow`.
+Let's walk through a realistic example of building and using a Flow.

 ### Step 1: 🏗️ Building the Core Business Logic

 Say, we are the authors of `PaymentCollectionService`:
-* We need to create a method that captures the business logic of generating and sending a payment collection notice.
+* We want to generate and send payment collection notices.
-* This operation will use several other services that we do not own.
+* We've got to call several other services that we do not own.

 Here is the complete method from our `PaymentCollectionService`.
-It defines the entire business process by chaining and composing calls to other services.
+It defines the entire business process as a series of steps which are composed together.

 ```csharp
 // This method lives in our PaymentCollectionService.